jcmcnch/MGPrimerEval/README.md

 ./setup_env_db.sh
 ```

 This script assumes `miniconda3` is *NOT* installed.
 It will install `miniconda3`, `snakemake`, download and set up the required databases.
 This process will take a few hours and will use about 8 Gb of space.

-3. Once the setup script has successfully terminated
+Once it's finished you need to do two more things:

+3. Put the `uclust` executable in your `~/databases/` directory.

+4. Modify `config/tutorial/config.yaml` to include the correct paths to your databases.
+They are specified in the file `database.paths` which is produced by the `setup_env_db.sh` script.

+Now, we are ready to test the pipeline:

+5. Run

 ## 1. Preamble
 Accurate design of oligonucleotide primers for small subunit ribosomal RNA (SSU rRNA) polymerase chain reaction (PCR) amplicon sequencing (or indeed any PCR-based analysis) determines how quantitiative the resulting data is.
 So far, primers have been mainly designed based on comprehensive and highly-curated reference databases such as SILVA.
 This has provided important insights into theoretical primer performance and corrected many flaws.
 However in past primer evaluations, the reliance on full-length references and giving each sequence equal weight can lead to a distorted perspective on the actual extent of matches and mismatches expected in real samples.
 Prior approaches did not take into account: